Explore your mortgage options

 Because you’re not borrowing from your 401(k), your retirement savings are safe, and you’ll keep earning on your vested account balance (the amount in your retirement savings account).

 Your loan will likely show up on your credit reports and impact your credit scores.
 Late or missed payments can hurt your credit scores.

-Lenders typically impose a penalty if you pay off your loan early.
+Depending on your loan terms, there may be a penalty if you pay off your loan early.
 That usually isn’t the case with 401(k) loans.

 401(k) Loan vs. Personal Loan: Which Is Right for You?